egor-tensin/setup-cygwin/README.md

 -------------------

 Some packages install symlinks in /usr/bin along with real executables.
-An example is package "python3", which (as of January 2021) installs symlink `python3`, pointing to the real executable `python3.8.exe`.
+An example is package "gcc", which (as of November 2021) installs symlink `cc`, pointing to the real executable `gcc.exe`.
-Calling Cygwin symlinks from Windows' command prompt is unsupported, but might be convenient (e.g. if you don't know the exact Python version), so there's an option to convert them to hardlinks instead (the `hardlinks` parameter).
+Calling Cygwin symlinks from Windows' command prompt is unsupported, but might be convenient so there's an option to convert them to hardlinks instead (the `hardlinks` parameter).

 License
 -------